khns26/Portfolio/README.md

 </p>

 From the training data above, the model could predict data with accuracy 100%.
 From the testing data, model could predict 78% accuracy.
 This shows that our model is over fitting.
 So, for the next session we can try the other model and choose the best model.

+# [Project 4 : Indonesia COVID-19 Data Analysis]
+In this project, i analyzed COVID-19 data in Indonesia using API provided in covid19.go.id.